 There is a definite correlation between inflation and house prices.
-Houses are ‘goods’ just like everything else, meaning that (just like the Jaffa cakes above) house prices will rise in-line with inflation.
+Houses are ‘goods’ just like everything else, meaning that (just like the biscuits above) house prices will rise in-line with inflation.
 This can lead to many people being priced out of the market, as prices rise faster than wages.

 In economies where inflation is low, or where there is deflation, then people are less likely to spend, as the longer they hold onto their cash the more it will buy them tomorrow.
 This will eventually hurt your house price as, as demand drops, so too will your house price.

 Inflation affects the value of currency.
 What you could have bought for £1 in 1990 you now need £2.07 to buy today.
 In effect, its ‘purchasing power’ has declined.
 That’s why, over time, you need your money to grow at least at the same rate as inflation.